 Don’t just roll out a new script and hope for the best.

 In the early days of a new script, it is important to regularly review its performance to help eliminate any “teething problems” and maximise success.

 It is important to regularly review its performance to help eliminate any “teething problems” and maximise success.

 How frequently you review the script depends on how much it is being used.

-For example, if all of your agents are using the same new script for every call, you should have sufficient data for review after half a day.
+For example, if all of your advisors are using the same new script for every call, you should have sufficient data for review after half a day.
 However, if the script is only being used for a handful of calls each week, it could take much longer to gather and act on any insight.